 No one can think about sharing knowledge without having to think about utilizing the technology.

-Also, Through technology, people can quickly get excess knowledge on any subject by putting extra effort and time-wasting.
+Also, Through technology, people can quickly get excess knowledge on any subject by putting in extra effort and time-wasting.
 As a result, they can apply and share the best knowledge according to their needs anywhere and anytime without worrying.

 Without knowledge management technology, people’s contents can be copied or reused if he doesn’t put his content somewhere to allow people to judge.
 People must positively utilize technology to boost their knowledge capability.